akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

 ^^^^^^^^^^

 Now that we have our attribute model in the frontend, we need to define our Reducer to know how to modify custom properties and react to the user intentions.
-We'll see later how to handle those custom properties, for now, it's gonna be a really simple reducer.
+We'll see later how to handle those custom properties, for now, it's going to be a really simple reducer.

 .. code-block:: javascript

     /**
-     * Our custom attribute reducer needs to receive as input the normalized custom attribute, the code of the additional property and the value of the additional property.
+     * Our custom attribute reducer needs to receive the normalized custom attribute as input, the code of the additional property and the value of the additional property.
      * It returns the normalized custom attribute.
      */
     const simpleMetricAttributeReducer = (